Bevan Congdon

-Bevan Ernest Congdon OBE (11 February 1938 – 10 February 2018) was a New Zealand cricket all-rounder who played 61 Test matches and 11 One Day Internationals from 1965 to 1978, which included a spell as captain.
+Bevan Ernest Congdon OBE (11 February 1938 – 10 February 2018) was a New Zealand cricket all-rounder who played 61 Test matches and 11 One Day Internationals from 1965 to 1978, which included a two-year spell as captain.

 Captaincy

-He was captain of the New Zealand Test and ODI team from 1972 to 1974, and was the first New Zealand captain to record a victory over Australia.
+Congdon was captain of the New Zealand Test and ODI team from 1972 to 1974, and was the first New Zealand captain to record a victory over Australia.
 Congdon was principally a batsman but also became a useful medium-pace bowler midway through his career.

-Record breaking
+The Test captaincy brought out his best cricket: before becoming captain he had played 31 Tests and scored 1,569 runs at an average of 26.59 and had taken 12 wickets, but during his 17 Tests as captain he scored 1,067 runs at 41.03 and took 33 wickets.

-His finest moments in Tests were in England in 1973 when he scored 176 at Trent Bridge and 175 at Lord's in successive Tests, and during the determined foray by the Kiwis to the West Indies in 1972, when he took over the captaincy from Graham Dowling.
+Congdon's finest moments in Tests included the tour of England in 1973 when he scored 176 at Trent Bridge and 175 at Lord's in successive Tests, and the determined foray by the Kiwis to the West Indies in 1972, when he took over the captaincy from Graham Dowling.
 In the Trent Bridge match, New Zealand chased 479 in the final innings, falling short by only 38 runs.
 At the time, this was a Test record for a highest score in the fourth innings to lose a match.
+The innings at Lord's contributed to New Zealand making 551, their highest score in Tests at the time.

 In 1975, Congdon became the first New Zealand batsman to score an ODI century at Basin Reserve.
-The second one was scored by Kane Williamson, 43 years later, on 6 January 2018 vs. Pakistan.
+The second one was scored by Kane Williamson, 43 years later, on 6 January 2018 against Pakistan.

-The innings at Lord's contributed to New Zealand making 551, their highest score in Tests at the time.
 Asked afterwards how he prepared for Test cricket in his remote, intemperate South Island hometown, he replied that net pitches in Motueka prepared one for anything.